icoman/benchmark-grpc-py-go/README.md

 The servers compute crc32 of received buffer and return it to client, the clients also compute crc32 of buffer and verify it.

+The Python implementation works on both Python 2.7 and Python 3.8

 ## Calling the go server: